Amikumarsingh/Games/README.md

 # Games
-I developed this games  with the help of python
+I developed this games  with the help of python using loops and conditional statement